DXDXdada/isf_25_26_deep_learning_project/readme.md

 - [] format each notebook accordingly + add good description for each cell output
 - [] add references + reference to my internship @calgary
 - [] add a part for the use of chatgpt in the readme
+- [] maybe grid search on the lookback window size => notebook 3
+- [] for data splitting in notebook 3, should we mix up the data to avoid having trends ?

 # Deep Learning for Asset Price Movement Prediction